jenkinsci/appscan-plugin/README.md

 				-   **Application login**: Select a Login method from the available options so AppScan can scan pages that require authentication.
 					- **Login not required**: Leave this selected if no login is needed
-					- **Login required: Username and password**: Select this option to allow Login to the application using a username and password.
-Once selected, you would be prompted to enter the username and password.
+					- **Login required: Username and password**: Select this option to allow login to the application using a username and password.
 						-   **Login User** and **Login Password**: If your app requires login, enter valid user credentials so that Application Security on Cloud can log in to the site.
 						-   **Extra Field**: If your app requires a third credential, enter it in this field.
 					- **Login required: Record login**: Select this option to allow login to the application using a recorded login sequence.
-														Once selected, you would be prompted to enter the path to recorded login sequence.
-						-   **Login Sequence File**: Provide a path to the login Traffic File data.Supported file type is .CONFIG.
+						-   **Login Sequence File**: Provide a path to the login sequence file data.
+Supported file type is .CONFIG.
         -   **Static Analyzer**
             -   **Target**: Enter the full path to the directory that contains the files that you want to scan or enter the